 Comparatively, residential mortgages in Norway represent higher, but still, low risk.
-We generally expect loan quality for this segment to remain strong over the next 12-18 months because, despite the long-term risks from an increasing level of household indebtedness, Norway's households will continue to service their debts as interest rates remain low.
-The average loan-to-value of KLP Banken's mortgage portfolio was also a relatively conservative 58% as of end-2018 (2017: 59%), and most of the bank's mortgage customers were public sector employees and members of KLP, with high job security.
-In general, we consider the operating environment in Norway to be supportive, reflected in our 'Very Strong' macro profile.
+Despite the roll-out of Government support measures during 2021, asset quality deterioration in this segment will be modest given the improved trends in employment and low interest rates.
+The average loan-to-value of KLP Banken's mortgage portfolio was also a relatively conservative 58% as of end-2020 (2019: 60%), while most of the bank's mortgage customers were public sector employees and members of KLP, with high job security and therefore will likely be unaffected from the macroeconomic pressures in the short-term.

-KLP Banken's credit costs (loan loss provisions/average gross loans) averaged just 0.01% in the five years 2014-2018 and were 0.02% in H1 2019.
-Problem loans (IFRS 9 stage 3 loans) also remain low at 0.18% of gross loans, slightly up from 0.17% in 2018 (see Exhibit 4) as the bank continues to grow mortgage lending and its portfolio begins to season.
-We expect the volume of problem loans to continue to rise modestly in the coming years as these trends are sustained.
+KLP Banken's credit costs (loan loss provisions/gross loans) averaged just 0.01% in the five years 2016-2020 and were 0.01% end-2020.
+Problem loans (IFRS 9 stage 3 loans) remained low at 0.14% of gross loans at the end of 2020, slightly down from 0.25% in 2019 (see Exhibit 4) as the bank continues to grow mortgage lending and its portfolio begins to season.

-Problem loan and credit costs remain low Evolution of asset quality metrics for KLP Banken
+Problem loan and credit costs remain low

+Evolution of asset quality metrics for KLP Banken